datanav/docs/collecting_data.rst

 Global pipes / datasets
 =======================

 These are collections of data that pertains to the same concept from different sources.
 The main purpose of a global dataset is to be the single authorative location to get fresh data about a specific concept from.
 Generally when we want to start building globals, we start at high level and work our way into the details.
 For example if we work for a business who sells stationary, it will be natural to create globals based on various things we sell;  global-paper, global-pens, global-postit, global-equipment etc. This is exactly how we would stock the shelves in a stationary shop.
-If, however we are a pen specialist our perspective would be completely different and we would have a global-pencil, global-marker, global-Ballpoint global-ink etc. Here we have so many different kinds of pens it does not make sesne to have a shelf for printing paper or notes books but we would sort the pens after type of pen in the very same way we sort them into various global data sets.
+If, however we are a pen specialist our perspective would be completely different and we would have a global-pencil, global-marker, global-ballpoint global-ink etc. Here we have so many different kinds of pens it does not make sesne to have a shelf for printing paper or notes books but we would sort the pens after type of pen in the very same way we sort them into various global data sets.

 None of these two examples are wrong but make sense for each example as their data requirements and use of data are very different even though a lot of their data is the same.
 So when wanting to sort data into globals in order to retrieve it and it is logical to search for it, it is important to understand what data we have and how we can group it to build globals in Sesam.